OID Repository

 Country arcs are the subsequent arcs of {iso(1) member-body(2)} and {joint-iso-itu-t(2) country(16)}.

-The basic standard is of course ITU-T Rec.
-X.660 | ISO/IEC 9834-1.
-It might be worth having a look at ITU-T Rec.
-X.670: "Procedures for registration agents operating on behalf of organizations to register organization names subordinate to country names".
-There is no guidelines besides the fact that any registration authority needs to keep records according to the aforementioned standards.
+The structure underneath a country arc is a national decision.
+The basic standard is of course Recommendation ITU-T X.660 | ISO/IEC 9834-1.
+It might be worth having a look at Recommendation ITU-T X.670 "Procedures for registration agents operating on behalf of organizations to register organization names subordinate to country names".

 13. What is the Internet OID?